alfazick/operatingsystems/04limited-direct-execution/01what-is-a-system-call.md

    - Once the operation is complete, the Operating System Kernel prepares to return control to the User Process.
    - This includes:
      a.
 Setting up any return values or error codes resulting from the system call.
      b.
-Restoring the saved registers and program counter from the Process Control Block (PCB), ensuring that it will return to the correct point in the user process.
+Restoring the saved registers and program counter from the kernel stack (per-process), ensuring that it will return to the correct point in the user process.

 10. **Return from Trap:**
     - The Operating System Kernel executes a special "return from trap" instruction (e.g., `iret` in x86 architecture).